sam-wilson/img-flip/README.md

 # img-flip
-animated display of alternate product images on category pages
+plugin for animated display of alternate product images on category pages